kimai/kimai/README.md

 - PHP 7.1 or higher
 - One PHP extension of PDO-SQLite or PDO-MySQL enabled (it might work with PostgreSQL and Oracle as well, but that wasn't tested and is not officially supported)
 - the [usual Symfony application requirements](http://symfony.com/doc/current/reference/requirements.html)
-- Kimai needs to be installed in the root directory of a domain or you need to recompile the frontend assets ([read more](var/docs/developers.md))
+- Kimai needs to be installed in the root directory of a domain or you need to [recompile the frontend assets](var/docs/developers.md)

 ## Installation

 First, install Git and [Composer](https://getcomposer.org/doc/00-intro.md) if you haven't already.
-Then, clone this repo and execute this command in the cloned directory:
+Then clone this repo and execute this command in the cloned directory:

 ```bash
 git clone https://github.com/kevinpapst/kimai2.git